polterguy/magic.endpoint/README.md

 magic.endpoint is a dynamic endpoint URL controller, allowing you to declare endpoints that are dynamically resolved using your `IHttpExecutorAsync` service implementation.
+The default implementation of this interface, is the class called `HttpExecutorAsync`, and the rest of this file will be focused on documenting this implementation, since it is the default service implementation for magic.endpoint.

+Technically, you
-The default implementation of this interface, is the class called `HttpExecutorAsync`, and the rest of this file will be focused on documenting this implementation, since it is the default service implementation for magic.endpoint - Although, technically, you could exchange this with your own implementation if you wish, completely changing the behaviour of the library if you wish to for instance resolve endpoints to Python, Ruby, or any other dynamic programming language implementation, and you have some means to execute such code from within a .Net 6 environment.
+could exchange this with your own implementation if you wish, completely changing the behaviour of the library if you wish to for instance resolve endpoints to Python, Ruby, or any other dynamic programming language implementation, and you have some means to execute such code from within a .Net 8 environment - But that's an exercise we will not go through in this document.

 The resolver will be invoked for all relative URLs starting with _"magic/"_, for the following verbs.

 * `GET`